-Respond to events and seamlessly connect to other services.
+Integrated programming model to respond to events and seamlessly connect to other services

-Build, debug, deploy, and monitor with integrated tools and built-in DevOps capabilities.
+End-to-end development experience with integrated tools and built-in DevOps capabilities

-Get a complete serverless application development experience—from building and debugging locally to deploying and monitoring in the cloud.
-Use Functions extensions on Visual Studio and Visual Studio Code for a faster and more efficient development on your local machine, fully integrated with the whole Azure platform.
-Set up continuous integration and continuous delivery (CI/CD) with Azure Pipelines and get intelligent and proactive insights about the performance of serverless applications in production from Azure Monitor.
+Improve your end-to-end serverless development experienceTake advantage of a complete, end-to-end development experience with Functions—from building and debugging locally on major platforms like Windows, macOS and Linux to deploying and monitoring in the cloud.
+Use Functions extensions and templates on Visual Studio and Visual Studio Code for a faster and more efficient development on your local machine, fully integrated with the whole Azure platform.
+Develop using your favourite code editor and the Azure Functions Core Tools.
+Set up continuous integration and continuous delivery (CI/CD) with Azure Pipelines and get intelligent and proactive insights about the performance of applications in production from Azure Monitor.

 Connect other services without hard-coding integrations for faster solutions development

 - No need to hardcode.
 Use triggers to define how your functions get invoked and use bindings to declaratively connect other resources to your functions.